rosefun/blog-2/list/primal_dual/primal_dual.md

-## primal&dual:linear regression as an example
+## Primal&dual:linear regression as an example

 ### TL;DR